modflowpy/xattree/README.md

 `attrs` + `xarray.DataTree` = `xattree`

-"x-a-tree", or "cat tree" if you like.
+"exa-tree", or "cat tree" if you like.

 ```python
 @xattree